 Advantages of mastectomy:

-Most women do not need radiation therapy after a mastectomy.
+Less chance of needing radiation therapy after a mastectomy.

 If you have a genetic mutation that increases cancer risk in your other breast, both breasts are removed to reduce the risk.